ceilfors/ceilfors.github.io/_posts/2014-02-22-fixing-htc-one-purple-camera-problem-in-malaysia.md

 comments: true
 ---

-*tl;dr: I've got my phone fix by replacing the camera module by HTC in 14 working days.*
+*tl;dr: I've got my phone fixed by replacing the camera module by HTC in 14 working days.*

 **This post shares my experience on fixing this issue, and hopefully yours too.
 I will cover the tips before sending it over to HTC, what to expect from them,